w3c/wai-arrm/content/index.md

 ## Customizing ARRM for Your Situation

 ARRM also guides organizations that want to customize their own accessibility roles and responsibilities mapping, based on considerations in their organizations.
-The key tool for this is the:
+To facilitate this, ARRM includes:

-* **[ARRM Decision Tree@@](https://deploy-preview-9--wai-arrm.netlify.app/planning/arrm/decision-tree/)** provides steps for deciding which roles have which level responsibilities.
+* **[Deciding who is responsible](https://deploy-preview-9--wai-arrm.netlify.app/planning/arrm/decision-tree/)** that provides steps for deciding which roles have which level responsibilities.

 First, decide if you want to use the example [role definitions](roles), or use different roles for your project team.

-Next, for each success criteria (or your organization’s accessibility @@checkpoints), walk through the ARRM Decision Tree@@ to assign responsibilities.
+Next, for each success criteria (or your organization’s accessibility tasks), walk through the steps in 'Deciding who is responsible' to assign responsibilities.